robertpiosik/CodeWebChat/README.md

 ✅ **Set model, thinking mode, etc. with presets** \
 ✅ **All the necessary API tools built-in**

 **With CWC you can:**

-- Granularly select folders and files from your project to copy them as XML-formatted text.
+- Granularly select folders and files to copy them as XML-formatted text.
-- Type your task, initialize a chatbot, or send an API request and integrate the response hands-free.
+- Type your task, pick edit format (whole/truncated/diff), initialize a chatbot (or send an API request) and automatically integrate the response with the codebase.
-- Get accurate code completions using all selected files as context with SOTA reasoning models.
+- Get accurate code completions using the selected context with SOTA reasoning models.
-- Generate precise commit messages by referencing the original state of the modified files.
+- Generate meaningful commit messages by referencing the original state of the modified files.
-- Include in context any website parsed to markdown.
+- Include websites parsed to markdown in context.

 **Guiding principles:**

 - initialize chatbots—don't scrape responses
-- privacy first—100% local processing
+- 100% local processing—complete privacy
-- lightweight—about 1MB of code
+- lightweight—about 2MB of code

 **CWC is for you if:**